koeunyeon/esp/README.md

 # ABOUT
 ## ESP is not an MVC framework.
+Yes.
 ESP is not an MVC framework.
 ESP's goal is to develop faster.
 ESP is confusing and unstructured, but it does contain useful features.